Blueberry Compote (Easy Recipe)

 • Blueberries.
 I mean, duh.
 You can use either fresh, canned, or frozen blueberries for this recipe.
 There's no need to thaw the berries if they’re frozen.

-• Sugar.
+• Granulated Sugar.
 For sweetness and also to preserve the compote longer.
 Adjust the measurement to your liking.
+When I use fresh, in-season blueberries, I typically don’t need as much granulated sugar.
+You can also use natural sweeteners like maple syrup or honey.

 • Lemon juice.
-Because blueberries and lemon are a match made in heaven.
+Because blueberries and lemons are a match made in heaven.
 Lemon juice brings out the flavor of the blueberries even more.
+For the best flavor, I always use fresh lemons and a little lemon zest.

 How to Make Blueberry Compote